lumiastream/Developer-Docs/docs/custom-overlays/custom-overlays-documentation.md

 // Call a command in Lumia Stream and pass variables for the command to use.
 In the command you can reference {{secret}} since that's what we're passing in
 Overlay.callCommand('mycommand', { secret: 'password' });

+// Send a chatbot message to the corresponding platform either as the streamer or the bot.
+Leave the platform as null to trigger on all connected platforms
+Overlay.chatbot({ message: 'This works', platform: 'twitch', chatAsSelf: false  });

 // If the variables isn't already created it will create one. await Overlay.setVariable('myvar', 'this works');